US plans new forest protections, issues old-growth inventory

 Underlining the urgency of the issue are wildfires in California that killed thousands of giant sequoias in recent years.
 Lightning-sparked wildfires killed thousands of the trees in 2021, adding to a two-year death toll of up to nearly a fifth of Earth’s largest trees.
 They are concentrated in about 70 groves scattered along the western side of the Sierra Nevada range.

-Global wildfires in 2021 emitted the equivalent of about 7.1 billion tons (6.4 billion metric tons) of carbon dioxide, according to the Copernicus Atmosphere Monitoring Service.
+Global wildfires in 2021 emitted the equivalent of about 7.1 billion tons of carbon dioxide, according to the Copernicus Atmosphere Monitoring Service.
 That’s equal to about 18% of global CO2 emissions from coal, oil and other energy sources recorded in 2021 by the International Energy Agency.